+Internet Access.
 A larger portion of the state's population has access to the internet compared to the nation as a whole according to the latest Census survey taken in 2007.
 Massachusetts ranked third among states and the District of Columbia when comparing the percent (76.3) of individuals who had access to the internet in their household.
-Census's previous survey, in 2003, ranked Massachusetts households thirteenth when 58.1 percent had access.
+The previous Census survey in 2003 ranked Massachusetts households thirteenth when 58.1 percent had access.